1932

 1990 1996

-Federal Minister for Aboriginal Affairs Gerry Hand announces Lowitja as the inaugural Chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC).
+Federal Minister for Aboriginal Affairs Gerry Hand announces Lowitja as the inaugural chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC).
 ATSIC was the Australian Government body (under the Hawke Government) through which Aboriginal and Torres Strait Islander people were formally involved in the processes of government affecting their lives.

 1991